ryan-dd/ComposableGA/README.md

 # evolutionary-algorithms
 A C++ library for evolutionary algorithms.
-Genetic Algorithm and Particle swarm.